Is Medical School Worth it? 5 Questions to Ask Yourself When Deciding

 Obviously, the goal of attending medical school is to work within the medical profession.
-So when you're pondering whether becoming a doctor is worth it, you need to factor in the time it takes to actually begin working in your chosen field.
+So when you're pondering whether becoming a doctor is worth it, you need to factor in the time it actually takes to begin working in your chosen field.

 3. What are your job goals?

 There are certain jobs for which an MD is an absolute prerequisite.
-Obviously, you cannot be a heart surgeon, a psychiatrist, or work in a long list of other jobs without attending medical school.
+Obviously, you cannot be a heart surgeon, a psychiatrist, or work in a long list of other healthcare jobs without attending medical school.

 If you have your heart set on working in a position that requires a medical degree, then there's only one answer to the question, is medical school worth it?
-Yes, because otherwise you can't pursue your dream.
+Yes, because otherwise, you can't pursue your dream.

 Take the time to think through all of your career options -- and the costs and benefits of the required training -- when you make your choice.